-(d) Prosecutions for misdemeanors under this title shall be prosecuted and initiated by information filed in the Superior Court of the District of Columbia by the Corporation Counsel.
+(d) Prosecutions for misdemeanors under this title shall be prosecuted and initiated by information filed in the Superior Court of the District of Columbia by the Attorney General for District of Columbia.
 Prosecutions for felonies under this title shall be prosecuted by the United States Attorney for the District of Columbia.